Mao Mengsuo

 Mao Mengsuo (毛梦索 (毛夢索, Máo Mèngsuǒ), 15 June 1989 – 12 June 2010) was a Chinese professional footballer who played as a winger.

 Club career

 Mao had only one appearance in the first season of his professional football career.
-He appeared in a 2008–09 Hong Kong FA Cup match, which saw NTR WF Tai Po defeating Tuen Mun Progoal by 3 goals.
+He appeared in a 2008–09 Hong Kong FA Cup match, which saw Tai Po defeating Tuen Mun Progoal by 3 goals.

-Map did not appear in the next season.
-He was back on the field in the 2009–10 season, when he was a start-up player in five matches.
+Mao did not appear in the next season.
+He was back on the field in the 2009–10 season, when he was an unused substitute in five matches.